OXID-eSales/vat-tbe-services-documentation/installation.rst

 Installation
 ============

-Install the module :productname:`OXID eShop eVAT` for OXID eShop version 6.0 and higher.
+Install the module :productname:`OXID eShop eVAT` for OXID eShop version 7.

 |prerequisites|

-* You have installed OXID eShop 7.0 or higher.
+* You have installed OXID eShop 7.
 * You have PHP 8.0 or higher.